X-Ray Tests of General Relativity with Black Holes: Introduction

 Black holes are ideal laboratories to test the strong field regime as they are the sources of the strongest gravitational fields that can be found today in the Universe~\cite{Bambi:2015kza,Bambi:2017khi}.
 In 4-dimensional general relativity, black holes are relatively simple objects and are completely described by a few number of parameters.
 This is the celebrated result of the {\it no-hair theorem}, which is actually a family of theorems with different versions and a number of extensions~\cite{Chrusciel:2012jk}.
 According to the no-hair theorem, astrophysical black holes should be characterized only by their mass, spin angular momentum, and electric charge.
-Since the electric charge is normally negligible for macroscopic astronomical objects, the mass and the spin should be the only two parameters relevant for astrophysical black holes and the spacetime metric should be described by the Kerr solution~\cite{Kerr:1963ud}\footnote{Deviations from the Kerr metric due to the presence of an accretion disk, nearby stars, or a non-vanishing equilibrium electric charge can be estimated, but normally they turn out to be completely negligible; see, e.g., Refs.~\cite{Bambi:2017khi,Bambi:2017iyh,Bambi:2014koa}.}.
+Since the electric charge is normally negligible for macroscopic astronomical objects, the mass and the spin should be the only two parameters relevant for astrophysical black holes and the spacetime metric should be described by the Kerr solution~\cite{Kerr:1963ud}\footnote{Deviations from the Kerr metric due to the presence of an accretion disk, nearby stars, or a non-vanishing equilibrium electric charge can be estimated, but normally they turn out to be completely negligible; see, e.g., Refs.~\cite{Bambi:2017khi,Bambi:2017iyh,Bambi:2014koa}.
+For example, a non-vanishing equilibrium electric charge is a natural consequence of the difference between the values of the masses of electrons and protons as well as of their different photon scattering cross-sections.
+However, the value of the equilibrium electric charge turns out to be completely negligible for the spacetime geometry around a black hole; for more details, see, for instance, Section~6.5.2 in Ref.~\cite{Bambi:2017khi}.}.
 However, such a conclusion can be easily invalidated in extensions of general relativity (see, e.g.,~\cite{Kleihaus:2011tg}), if macroscopic quantum gravity effects show up in the vicinity of these compact objects (see, e.g.,~\cite{Giddings:2017jts,Mottola:2023jxl}), or in the presence of exotic matter fields (see, e.g.,~\cite{Herdeiro:2014goa,Herdeiro:2016tmi}).